linuxaudio/lac2018/pages/cfp.rst

 Posters
 -------

-The poster presentation should be 1 page, with up to 5 keywords and an abstract of up to 200 words.
-The abstract will be published on the conference website once the poster has been accepted.
-All posters are peer reviewed by a committee of experts in different disciplines.
+| The poster presentation should be 2 pages, with up to 5 keywords and an
+  abstract of up to 150 words.
+| The abstract will be published on the conference
+  website once the poster has been accepted.
+| All posters are peer reviewed by a committee of experts in different
+  disciplines.
 The reviewers may suggest improvements to the author(s), or require changes in order for the poster to be accepted.

 Workshops
 ---------

 | The workshop presentation (max duration of 2h) should be 1 page, with up to 5
   keywords, and an abstract of up to 300 words to be published on the conference website.